Drobarov12/MihajlovAutoRepair/MihajlovAutoRepairApi/README-API.md

 ### 2. `Reservation` Entity

 The `Reservation` entity allows users to create and manage reservations.
-Only administrators can perform create, update, and delete operations.
+Only administrators can perform update and delete operations.

 #### ReservationController Actions